immanuel404/Forms_php/README.md

 # php-Form
-Contact form written in php
+Contact form written in php _with login and password change form code files

 Included in this Repository is a PNG file showing the SQL code used for creating the Form Database.

-Form Image Below:
+Contact-Form Image Below:

 ![](contactform.png)